 - What are overnight oats?

-- Different types of milk for overnight oats
+- Different variations of overnight oats without chia seeds

-- Vegan and lactose-free options for overnight oats
+- How to store and enjoy overnight oats

 What are overnight oats?